Combinatorial properties of Nil-Bohr sets

 \subsection{Basic definitions}

 We wish to adapt some of the ideas relevant to \ip\ sets to the context of \sg{k} sets.

 As suggested by the formulation of Question \ref{question:basic}, we will be interested in polynomial sequences $\poly(\cFe \to G_{\bullet}/\Gamma)$, but only values at $\cS_{k}$, the $k$-syndetic sets, will play a role.
 To emphasise this state of affairs, we will use the term \emph{ $\cS_{k}$-sequence} to refer to a $\cFe$-indexed sequence which we only intend to evaluate on $\cS_{k}$.
-If we consider a $\cFe$-indexed sequence with no $\cS_{k}$ in mind, we refer to it simply as an $\cFe$-sequence.
+If we consider a $\cFe$-indexed sequence with no $\cS_{k}$ in mind, we refer to it as an $\cFe$-sequence, or simply a sequence.

 \begin{remark} It is tempting to dispose of $\cFe$ altogether, and work with sequences indexed by $\cS_k$.
 Indeed, $\cS_{k}$ is certainly a partial semigroup, so it makes sense to consider polynomial groups such as $\poly(\cS_k \to G_{\bullet})$, and much of the discussion in this section would carry through with minor modifications.